matsonj/based-eval/connections/README.md

 ### Available Models

-Models are configured in `inputs/model_mappings.yml`.
+Models are configured in `shared/inputs/model_mappings.yml` (at the project root).
 Here are some popular options:

 | CLI Name      | OpenRouter Model ID           | Type                   | Description                     |
 |---------------|-------------------------------|------------------------|---------------------------------|